Gromov-Witten and Welschinger invariants of del Pezzo varieties: Rational curves on del Pezzo varieties of dimension 3 and 2: Relationship

 \subsection{Moduli spaces and enumeration of balanced rational curves}

-In this technical part, we show that we can recover the genus-$0$ Gromov-Witten invariants of the three-dimensional del Pezzo variety $X$, and of a non-singular del Pezzo surface in $|-\frac{1}{2}K_X|$ after specializing our configuration of points, see Section $5$ in \cite{brugalle2016pencils}.
+In this technical part, we show, by specializing our configuration of points, that we can recover the genus~$0$ Gromov--Witten invariants of the $3$-dimensional del Pezzo variety $X$ and of a non-singular del Pezzo surface in $|-\frac{1}{2}K_X|$; see \cite[Section 5]{brugalle2016pencils}.